 Strive to create projects that are regenerative.
 Look for opportunities to improve the systems in which a project participates.

 Understand local cultures of leadership.
-Work with public sector, private sector and institutional actors to get all agendas on the table, fill critical voids and strengthen access to resources.
+Work with public sector, private sector, non-profit and institutional actors to find creative solutions that advance equity and resiliency.

 Build upon a place’s unique knowledge profile.
 Utilize this as a structure for recombinant approaches and for introducing new ideas.